top of page

 As one sits before a loom, fingering the finely coarse threads with thoughtful delicacy and intention, gliding fibers through the worn skin nerve-strung to a contemplative mind, tenderly and deliberately beating each strand into the warp tied taut amidst the passage of time,

 So souls come together to remember and intertwine what we ought with the hope of today and tomorrow, taking the time to grow in our humanity.

-One class per semester where we delight and wonder in learning during concentrated sessions (supplies provided).
+Classes each semester where we delight and wonder in learning during concentrated sessions (supplies provided).

-Events where we will be able to bask in the truth, beauty, and goodness found in music, recitations, food, and more.
+Events where we will be able to bask in the truth, beauty, and goodness found in music, recitations, and more.

 $20.00 per Month